-Parameter Actor Requirement US Imaging QA ()Δ Manager Shall perform standard ultrasound system QA on the Ultrasound Scanner as specified by AIUM guidelines.
-SWS Shall confirm that measurements of SWS on a QIBA elastic Measurement II IΔ IVIANAGAR phantom using standard instrument settings and acquisition Consistency & procedures annually, and after any software change are within ± System QA Testing 5% of the values of the Elastic SWS phantom specifications as

-Parameter Actor Requirement Using SWS Phantom determined by testing with a Verasonics system.
-If the system is already known to give results more than 5% different from the phantom values, the system should give values within $\pm$ 5% of the previously obtained results.
-See Measurement Concordance Test Procedure in section 3.4.1 above.
-Ultrasound Scanner Shall be capable of performing SWS measurements at reproducible instrument settings using manufacture specific standard procedures [appendix D].
-Operator training and qualification testing QA Manager The operator is trained on patient workflow and SWS acquisition then evaluated to confirm that qualification criteria are met (the requirements are in 3.1 Staff Qualification) US Imaging and SWS Phantom Characterization and Stability Testing QA Manager and/or Independent Phantom QA Site Confirmation of SWS Phantom Acoustic and Mechanical Properties at Independent Test Site Using QIBA procedures after construction and if a weight change of >0.5% has occurred.
+Parameter Actor Requirement / (Recommendation) 3.5.2.1 US Imaging QA QA Manager Shall perform standard ultrasound system QA checks and conform to quality criteria as specified in ACR, AIUM, or other accreditation guidelines.
+3.5.2.2 SWS Measurement Consistency & System QA Testing QA Manager (Recommendation) Shall confirm that measurements of SWS on a QIBA elastic phantom using standard instrument settings and acquisition procedures annually, and after any software change, are within ± 5% of the values of the Elastic SWS phantom specifications as determined by testing with a Verasonics system.
+If the system is already known to give results more than 5% different from the phantom values, the system should give values within ± 5% of the previously obtained results.
+See Measurement Concordance Test Procedure in section 3.4 above.
+3.5.2.3 Operator training and qualification testing QA Manager Shall confirm that each operator continues to meet qualification criteria (as listed in 3.1 Staff Qualification) 3.5.2.4 US Imaging and SWS Phantom Characterization and Stability Testing QA Manager (Recommendation) Shall confirm SWS Phantom Acoustic and Mechanical Properties at Independent Test Site Using QIBA procedures after construction and if a weight change of >0.5% has occurred.